pydata/xarray/doc/groupby.rst

     arr.groupby('letters').map(standardize)

-GroupBy objects also have a :py:meth:`~xarray.DatasetGroupBy.reduce` method and methods like :py:meth:`~xarray.DatasetGroupBy.mean` as shortcuts for applying an aggregation function:
+GroupBy objects also have a :py:meth:`~xarray.core.groupby.DatasetGroupBy.reduce` method and methods like :py:meth:`~xarray.core.groupby.DatasetGroupBy.mean` as shortcuts for applying an aggregation function:

 .. ipython:: python